georgebassem111/llm_evaluation/README.md

 # llm_evaluation
 making LLM evaluation with perplexity-based evaluation and generation-based evaluation.
-EM,
+EM, Pass@1 and F1.